Approaches To Healing

 - Developing and following a regular spiritual practice (Yoga, meditation, daily prayer, whatever fits your beliefs)

 - In times of emotional crisis or upset, ask for help.
-Call the Women’s Sexual Assault Centre’s 24 hour crisis line (383-3232) or look in the front of your phone book for a crisis line in your area.
+Call the Victoria Sexual Assault Centre’s 24 hour crisis and information line (250-383-3232) or look in the front of your phone book for a crisis line in your area.

 You are encouraged to do what works best for you.
 Remember you are in charge of your own healing process.